PhillipXT/text-rpg/README.md

 # text-rpg
 Personal project for building a text-based rpg.

-May become browser-enabled at some point, but currently just a linux-based executable.
+May become browser-enabled at some point, but currently just a console-based executable.